 Location: 825 Forest Park Drive, Noblesville

-Hop aboard the Nickel Plate Express for an exciting train ride adventure.
-The Nickel Plate Express hosts themed train rides all year.
-Kid favorites include the Ice Cream Express, The Wizard Express, and the most popular of all, the Reindeer Ride Express.
+The Nickel Plate Express runs themed train rides all year out of Noblesville.
+Kid favorites include the Ice Cream Express, The Wizard Express and the most popular of all, the Reindeer Ride Express.

-Insider Tip: Book your tickets early, since theme rides like the Wizard Express and Reindeer Express sell out fast.
-Arrive early for photos with costumed characters before you board.
+Insider tip: Book early.
+Theme rides like the Wizard Express and Reindeer Express sell out fast, sometimes weeks in advance.
+Arrive a little early for photos with costumed characters before you board.

 Traders Point Creamery